Utilities

 Simple CSV

-The simple_csv mode converts sensor data from .sds files into a human-readable CSV format.
+The simple_csv mode converts SDS file (.sds) containing sensor data into a human-readable CSV file (.csv).

-Timestamps are represented in floating-point format, in seconds.
-Using the --normalize flag causes
+Timeslots are represented in floating-point format, in seconds.
+Using the --normalize parameter causes

-all timestamps in the input file to be offset so that the first timestamp is 0.
+all timeslots in the input file to be offset so that the first timeslot starts at 0.

-Users may specify a time range selection of the input data to be processed using the following flags:
+Users may specify a time range selection of the input data to be processed using the following parameters:

---start-timestamp <timestamp>: Starting input data timestamp in floating-point format, in seconds.--stop-timestamp <timestamp>: Stopping input data timestamp in floating-point format, in seconds.
+--start-timeslot <timeslot>: Starting input data timeslot in floating-point format, in seconds.--stop-timeslot <timeslot>: Stopping input data timeslot in floating-point format, in seconds.

 usage: sds-convert.py simple_csv [-h]